 Wisdom Teeth Removal

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Burchard is trained, licensed, and highly experienced in providing various types of anesthesia for patients.
+Drs.
+Weber or Burchard are trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 Why Should I Have My Wisdom Teeth Removed?